Steve Mariucci: Coaching career in professional football

 Mariucci's final season in San Francisco was 2002.
-The 49ers won the NFC West with a 10–6 record and beat the New York Giants in a controversial wild-card game, posting the third-biggest comeback playoff victory in NFL history (second biggest at the time).
+The 49ers won the NFC West with a 10–6 record and beat the New York Giants in a wild-card game, posting the third-biggest comeback playoff victory in NFL history (second biggest at the time).
 However, they were crushed 31–6 by the eventual Super Bowl champion Tampa Bay Buccaneers in the divisional round.
-On January 15, 2003, the 49ers fired Mariucci, reportedly after the coach lost a power struggle with general manager Terry Donahue.
+On January 15, 2003, the 49ers fired Mariucci, reportedly after Mariucci lost a power struggle with general manager Terry Donahue.
 As San Francisco's coach, he compiled a 60–43 (.583) record, while his teams earned playoff berths four times.
-His firing caused an uproar among 49er fans, and the franchise struggled heavily, having no winning seasons for 10 years following Mariucci's exit.
+His firing caused an uproar among 49ers fans.
+The 49ers struggled heavily following Mariucci's departure, finishing without a winning season for the subsequent eight seasons.